How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 - Am I feeling led toward God, or pushed away in fear?

-God Speaks in Different Ways Even Unexpected Ones
+3. How God Speaks in Unexpected Ways

 God speaks in many ways, often when we least expect it:

-Through people – God may use a friend, pastor, or even a stranger to confirm what He’s saying.
+- Through people – God may use a friend, pastor, or even a stranger to confirm what He’s saying.

-Through the Holy Spirit’s prompting – That deep nudge in your spirit or unshakable thought could be God speaking.
+- Through the Holy Spirit’s prompting – That deep nudge in your spirit or unshakable thought could be God speaking.

 Plans fail for lack of counsel, but with many advisers, they succeed.
 (Proverbs 15:22)